jszlenk/Solid-Design-Principles-in-Java/README.md

 ### LSP - Liskov substitution principle

+Functions that use pointers or references to base classes must also be able to use class objects that inherit from the base classes without having a thorough knowledge of these objects.

 ### YAGNI - You ain’t gonna need it

 The principle says not to create functionality until it is actually needed.
 This is a good practice because we do not create redundancy in the application and we do not leave code that is not used in any way.